lateplate/lateplate.github.io/_posts/2018-01-10-hate-your-job-happier-times-are-within-your-grasp.md

 type: star
 ---

-As is common this time of year, I took some time to reflect on life and work.
-And a few different things reminded me of how incredibly fortunate and happy I am to be working at Basecamp.

-But I bet you can guess the punchline — yeah, it wasn’t always like this.
-The year before I landed at Basecamp, things were pretty rough and I was miserable at work.

 I know this feeling isn’t unique.
 In fact you might be feeling today how I did years ago — coming home from work tired, uninspired, unhappy, and even angry.
 It’s not a good look.

 But change is within your grasp.
 It won’t be easy, but you can be damn sure it’ll be worth it.
 I speak from personal experience.